the-turing-way/the-turing-way/book/website/afterword/glossary.md

   The term can also extend to an {term}`open project<Open Project>` philosophy of collaboration beyond the mere availability and open licensing of the project's source materials.
   The term tends to, but need not, be applied in contexts where there is some 'source' material that is processed or synthesised into an output.
   For example an image created with a simple bitmap editor might be reffered to as 'open source' despite lacking something that can be considered a 'source'.
-  In such cases the notion of a '{term}`creative commons<Creative Commons>`' or '{term}`free cultural work<Free Cultural Works>`' may better apply as these do not as obviously emphasise the availability source materials but rather end products, though they may include source materials.
+  In such cases the notion of a '{term}`creative commons<Creative Commons>`' or '{term}`free cultural work<Free Cultural Works>`' may better apply as these do not as obviously emphasise the availability of source materials but rather end products, though they may include source materials.
   There are also a number adjacent concepts which most often question the conventional open source prohibtion on restricting the uses to which open source things can be put, examples include: '{term}`ethical source<Ethical Source Software>`' '{term}`Fair Code<Fair Code>`'.